The 7 Most Common Motorcycle Accident Injuries

 Third-degree road rash requires immediate medical attention and may require skin grafts depending on the severity of the wound.

-Biker’s arm is an injury that results from a motorcycle falling on the biker’s arm during an accident.
+Biker’s arm is an injury that results from a motorcycle falling on a biker’s arm during an accident.

 For example, you may have mobility in your arm but none in your fingers.
 Or, you may have good control of your fingers but limited control of the muscles in your shoulder and elbow.
 You may not have any sensation at all.
 It could be one arm, or it could be both.